 - Strong string

 - Sheet of paper

 - This could get messy, so lay newspapers down over your work surface.

-- Tie a string around the large edge of a plastic funnel.
+- Take string and secure it to the funnel by tying or taping it around the large rim of plastic at the top of the funnel.
 Tie or tape three strings about fifteen inches in length spaced equally around the edge of the funnel.
 Tie the three ends together above the funnel so that the funnel is supported by the string.

 - Hold the pendulum funnel and string over the paper.

 - Place a finger over the spout of the funnel with the other hand.

 - Help your child pour paint into the funnel.